 Summary 3

 A Business and performance 5

 A.1 Business 5

 A.2 Underwriting performance 7

 A.3 Investment performance 10

 A.4 Performance from other activities 10

 A.5 Any other material information 10

 B Systems of governance 11

 B.1 General information on the system

 of governance 11

 B.2 Fit and proper 16

-B.3 Risk management system 1 7
+B.3 Risk management system 17

 B.4 Internal control system 19

 B.5 Internal audit function 20

 B.6 Actuarial function 21

-B.7 Outsourcing arrangements 21
+B.7 Outsourcing arrangements 22

 B.8 Adequacy and appropriateness

 of the system of governance 22

 B.9 Any other material information 23

 C Risk profile 24

 C.1 Insurance risk (underwriting risk) 25

 C.2 Market risk 28

 C.3 Credit risk 30

 C.4 Liquidity risk 32

 C.5 Operational risk 33

 C.6 Strategic risk 36

 C.7 Climate change risk 37

 C.8 Any other information 37

 D Valuation for solvency purposes 38

 D.1 Assets 38

 D.2 Technical provisions 40

-D.3 Other liabilities 44
+D.3 Other liabilities 40

 D.4 Alternative methods for valuation 45

 D.5 Any other material information 45

+D.5 Any other material information 43

-E Capital management 46 E.1 Own funds 46 E.2 Solvency capital requirement and minimum capital requirement E.3 Use of duration-based equity risk 50 sub-module in the calculation of the solvency capital requirement 51 E.4 Differences between the standard formula and any internal model used 51 E.5.
-Non-compliance with the MCR and non-compliance with the SCR 52 E.6 Any other information 52 Statement of directors' responsibilities in respect of the Solvency and Financial Condition Report (SFCR) Report of the external independent 53 auditors to the directors of AIG Life Limited ('The Company') pursuant to rule 4.1 (2) of the external audit part of the PRA rulebook applicable to Solvency II Firms 54 F Appendices to the solvency and financial condition report 59 F.1 Glossary 59 F.2 Public QRTs 62
+E Capital management 46

+E.1 Own funds 46

+E.2 Solvency capital requirement and minimum capital requirement 50

+E.3 Use of duration-based equity risk sub-module in the calculation of the solvency capital requirement 51

+E.4 Differences between the standard formula and any internal model used 51

+E.5.
+Non-compliance with the MCR and non-compliance with the SCR 52

+E.6 Any other information 52

+Statement of directors' responsibilities in respect of the Solvency and Financial Condition Report (SFCR) 53

+Report of the external independent auditors to the Directors of AIG Life Limited ('the Company') pursuant to Rule 4.1 (2) of the External Audit Part of the PRA Rulebook applicable to Solvency II firms 54

+applicable to conveney in initial 0.

+F Appendices to the Solvency

+and Financial Condition Report 59

+F.1 Glossary 59

+F.2 Public QRTs 62